-In February of 2012, the former APA Program was moved from the Office of Chief Counsel to the Office of Transfer Pricing Operations, Large Business and International Division of the IRS (TPO) and combined with the United States Competent Authority (USCA) staff responsible for transfer pricing cases, thereby forming the APMA Program.
+In February of 2012, the former APA Program was moved from the Office of Chief Counsel to the Office of Transfer Pricing Operations within the Large Business and International Division of the IRS and combined with the United States Competent Authority staff responsible for transfer pricing cases, thereby forming the APMA Program.

 After the formation of the APMA Program, the team that developed the IRS position in a bilateral or multilateral case and finalized the APA with the taxpayer also became responsible for discussing the case and obtaining an agreement with the treaty partner.
-This compression of functions into a single APA team has helped to eliminate inefficiencies and decreased the amount of time it takes to reach resolution once a case is set for discussion with the treaty partner.
+This compression of functions into a single APA team has helped to eliminate inefficiencies and has decreased the amount of time it takes to reach resolution once a case is set for discussion with the treaty partner.

-As of December 31, 2014, the APMA Program was comprised of 59 team leaders, 22 economists, and 10 senior managers organized in 10 groups (7 team leader groups and 3 economist groups).
-The team leader groups are organized by country with each group having responsibility for multiple countries.
+As of December 31, 2015, the APMA Program was comprised of 62 team leaders, 21 economists, and 10 senior managers organized into 10 groups (7 team leader groups and 3 economist groups).
+Each team leader group has responsibility for cases involving certain countries with one of the economist groups also taking responsibility of a country.
 Because of the large volume of cases with certain treaty partners, some countries are the responsibility of more than one group.
 The APMA Program's main office is located in Washington, DC, and it also has a significant presence in San Francisco and the Los Angeles area.